-- There was a 3% decrease in total energy volume[#] traded on NGX in the first nine months of 2012 (10.87 million terajoules in the first nine months of 2012 compared to 11.21 million terajoules in the first nine months of 2011) primarily due to a 3% decrease in natural gas volumes. - There was a 78% decline in NGX crude oil volumes (previously NetThruPut Inc.'s, or NTP's, business) due to limited acceptance of NGX's crude oil clearing services and increased competition from voice brokers, including from Shorcan Energy Brokers.
-This decrease in NGX crude oil revenue was essentially offset by higher revenue from Shorcan Energy
+There was an 8% decrease in total energy volume# traded on NGX in 2012 (14.3 million terajoules in 2012 compared to 15.5 million terajoules in 2011) primarily due to a 9% decrease in natural gas volumes.

+- There was a 79% decline in NGX crude oil volumes (previously NetThruPut Inc.'s, or NTP's, business) due to limited acceptance of NGX's crude oil clearing services and increased competition from voice brokers, including from Shorcan Energy Brokers.
+This decrease in NGX crude oil revenue was essentially offset by higher revenue from Shorcan Energy Brokers driven by higher volumes in 2012 compared with 2011.
+TMX Group Inc. recorded a non-cash impairment charge on the intangible assets related to NTP in Q2/12. - The decrease in revenue was largely offset as a result of NGX having deferred less revenue in 2012, on a net basis, than in 2011 due to a decreased level of forward contracts.

-[#] NGX total energy volume includes trading and clearing in natural gas, crude oil and electricity.
+\ NGX total energy volume includes trading and clearing in natural gas, crude oil and electricity.